riyaeliza123/PIT-detection-patterns/documentation/dead_tags.md

 In this query, the smaller the detection_rate, the more likely it is a dead tag, meaning in a small duration we see a lot of detections.
 Using detection_rate we can create a cut-off for what is likely a dead tag and what is not.

-The cut-off should not be a detection count, but a ratio.
-This is because as the project continues, detection ccounts are likely to increase and can cause false results.
+The cut-off should not be a detection count, but a ratio (like detection_rate).
+This is because as the project continues, detection counts are likely to increase and can cause false results when a stationary cut-off is enforced.

 ### Insights